andrewrk/autodoc/README.md

 ## Roadmap

+* link error names to the decl they come from
 * prefer the error set that has doc comments
 * implement view: global variables
 * implement view: primitive